DefaultAaron/PTB-XL-Classification/README.md

 In accordance with the CC BY 4.0 license requirements:
 - The data was obtained from the Physikalisch-Technische Bundesanstalt (PTB)
 - The original data is licensed under CC BY 4.0
-- No changes were made to the original data
+- Changes made to the original data: The wavelet data in folders records100 and records500 are not included due to file size limits.
+You can find this data in the original source.
 - This attribution does not imply endorsement from the original data provider

 ### Citation